Poisons and dangerous products for dogs

 Do this right now

-- Call the vet or an animal poison centre ON THE WAY
+- Call the vet or an animal poison centre on the way

 - Take the packaging, the label or a photo of the product